JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/SetSeaIceEmiss.rst

 ==============
 From Fast Models for Land Surface Emissivity report (Hewison and English, 1999):

-This is a semi-empirical model that uses Fresnel’s formulae to calculate the specular reflectivity (emmisivity) of a dielectric surface, whose permittivity can be described by a single Debye relaxation, neglecting the ionic conductivity term, as this is negligible for frequencies above 20 GHz.
+This is a semi-empirical model that uses Fresnel’s formulae to calculate the specular reflectivity (emissivity) of a dielectric surface, whose permittivity can be described by a single Debye relaxation, neglecting the ionic conductivity term, as this is negligible for frequencies above 20 GHz.

-This obsfunction requires observation Metadata (surface classification) from AAPP and returns an emmisivity for applicable ice profiles.
+This obsfunction requires observation Metadata (surface classification) from AAPP and returns an emissivity for applicable ice profiles.

 Based on UK Met Office Ops_SatRad_SeaIceEmiss procedure.